 Most Sitecore users have a notion of how to represent their visitors with Sitecore pattern cards, the primary capability for visitor definition.
 But when they go through the process, they often find the flexibility of Sitecore personalization creates a lot of difficulty in Sitecore persona definition.
 How should I use Sitecore patterns to model my visitors?
 Can I use more than one classification system at a time?
 Can someone be in more than one persona?
 The challenge calls out for a methodology to structure Sitecore patterns that is well understood and repeatable.

-If you are not familiar with the terminology Sitecore uses for its personalization mechanism, we recommend our Sitecore personalization basics post.
+If you are not familiar with the terminology Sitecore uses for its personalization mechanism, we recommend our Sitecore personalization tactics post.
+And if you need a methodology for developing these Sitecore personas and profiles, we recommend our getting started post.
 Our methodology for defining Sitecore personas starts with understanding how you want to use them.